robo-ai/roboai-python-sdk/robo_nlu/README.md

 model.create(language='en)
 ```

-and then train, evaluate and deploy a model by:
+and then train and deploy a model by:

 ```python
 model.train(json_data)
 ```
-where json_data is a dictionary formated as the example below:
+where json_data is a dictionary formatted as the example below:

 ```json
 {